ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

    When receiving a response from the RS, the AS replies to C with an access token response, consistent with the issue of the access token T_NEXT.
 In particular, the following applies.

    * If the AS receives a successful response from the RS, the access token response includes the "token_upload" parameter encoding the value 2 (see {{sec-token_upload-resp}}).
-Also, the access token response includes the "access_token" parameter, or the "token_hash" parameter, or none of those, depending on the value of the "token_upload" parameter in REQ_RECEIVED.
+Also, the access token response includes the "access_token" parameter, or the "token_hash" parameter, or none of those, depending on the value of the "token_upload" parameter in REQ_BUILT.

    * If the AS receives an error response from the RS, the access token response includes the "access_token" parameter specifying the access token T_NEXT and the "token_upload" parameter encoding the value 3 (see {{sec-token_upload-resp}}).